-Today I’m going to share something personal with you.
-(Nothing too juicy.)
+Today I’m going to share something rather personal with you.
+(Nothing too juicy, mind you.)

-Earlier this year I was told by my doctor that my cholesterol (the bad kind – LDL), was “way too high.”
+Earlier this year I was told by my doctor that my cholesterol (the bad kind – LDL) was “way too high.”
 I was totally taken aback.
-I’m young (ish ;-)), on the thin side, and for the most part, I eat a very healthy diet.
-Turns out that genetically, I’m susceptible to this.
+I’m young (-ish), on the thin side, and for the most part, I eat a healthy diet.
+It turns out that I’m genetically susceptible to this.
 Bummer!

-Rather than take medication, I wanted to lower it myself.
-Now you know I’m a big time foodie, so there’s nothing I stopped eating all together.
+Rather than take medication, I wanted to reduce it myself.
+You know that I’m a big-time foodie, so there’s nothing I stopped eating all together.
 After all, food is a huge part of my life, and I develop recipes almost daily, tasting them all the while.

 So I just cut way back on foods with a lot of saturated fat.
-After about 3 months, I was tested again, and my LDL cholesterol number dropped by 75!
+After three or so months, I was tested again . . . and my LDL cholesterol number dropped by 75!

 As a result of this, I created a few delicious fat-free desserts to satisfy my sweet tooth.
 This chocolate yogurt recipe is one of my favorites.
-It’s extremely rich and creamy, and if no one told you, you would never guess it’s made with fat-free milk and yogurt.
+It’s extremely rich and creamy and if no one told you, you’d never guess it’s made with fat-free milk and yogurt.

 Here’s another delectable fat-free dessert — Fresh Strawberry Granita.

-You never know when you’ll want/need a bite!
+You never know when you’ll want or need a bite!